tc39/notes/es7/2015-09/sept-23.md

 AK: In the short term, maybe.

-DH: need to udnerstand challenges:
+DH: need to understand challenges:

 - already ahave machinery to analyze and find optimizations
 - accept that decorators may have a slow first implementation